 What Are Ultrasound-Guided Injections?

 The purpose of ultrasound-guided joint injections is to accurately pinpoint trouble areas, reducing pain and inflammation in the process.
 These injections come in many varieties, with corticosteroids typically used for the treatment of osteoarthritis.
-Other injections include hyaluronic acid, which is typically only injected into the knee, and platelet-rich plasma that functions as a means of improving joint mobility while facilitating long-term regeneration.
+Other injections include hyaluronic acid, which is typically only injected into the knee, and thrombocytes that function as a means of improving joint mobility while facilitating long-term regeneration.

 When are Ultrasound-Guided Injections Needed?

-Ultrasound-guided joint injections are needed in cases whether specific targeting of joint tissue is required to provide best patient outcomes.
+Ultrasound-guided joint injections are needed in cases of whether specific targeting of joint tissue is required to provide the best patient outcomes.
 In some cases, injections into tissue or muscle can suffice in the treatment of some rheumatic disease.
-In other instances, a more direct and accurate approach must be utilized to assure patient safety and maximize treatment outcome.
+In other instances, a more direct and accurate approach must be utilized to assure patient safety and maximize treatment outcomes.